ENVL 1003 Environmental Issues and Solutions (WSTC)

 Coordinator Virginia Shepherd Opens in new window

-Description This unit explores a variety of environmental issues with a focus on emerging environmental issues.
+Description This subject explores a variety of environmental issues with a focus on emerging environmental issues.
 The relationships between human health and environmental health are explored through a number of case studies.
 Concepts explored include 21st Century contaminants, noise, energy and water.
 Through a combination of case studies and practical field experience, students will develop the skills and knowledge appropriate to develop solutions to a variety of environmental issues.

 Student Contribution Band HECS Band 2 10cp